 setuptools specify this via PEP-517, the build frontend would be put inside an infinite loop.

 pugs it would first try to create an isolated environment.
 This environment needs

 How to break this loop?
 Mandate all build backends must be exposed as wheels?
 Allow backends that can build themselves?
-Should these self build backend allowed to take on dependencies?
-There's a long discussion with various options, pros and cons, so if you're interested make sure to head over the python Discourse board and give your opinion.
+Should these self-build backends allow to take on dependencies?
+There’s a long discussion with various options, pros and cons, so if you’re interested, make sure to head over the python Discourse board and give your opinion.

-integration-test repository, as an effort to ensure that in future we can catch at least some of these edge cases before they land on your machine.
-If you have any suggestion or requirements to any part of packaging feel free to start a discussion on the Discuss Python forums packaging section, or open an issue for the relevant tool at hand.
+We’re trying to improve the packaging ecosystem genuinely.
+As such, we’ve created the integration-test repository, as an effort to ensure that in the future, we can catch at least some of these edge cases before they land on your machine.
+If you have any suggestion or requirements for any part of the packaging feel free to start a discussion on the Discuss Python forums packaging section, or open an issue for the relevant tool at hand.

 That’s all for now.
 Thanks for reading through it all!
 I would like to thank Paul Ganssle for reviewing the packaging series post, and Tech At Bloomberg for allowing me to do open source contributions during my working hours.